ARTICLE UPDATED ON APRIL 24TH 2023

 With the case and the crown in place, we decided on a very clean and legible dial in black with Luminova indicators and a sapphire crystal.
 Not that you need to know the date when exploring the sea, but we felt that this would nonetheless be relevant everywhere else, so we fitted a date window – also at 4 o’clock.
 The face is finished with a uni-directional bezel made of ceramic, rather than steel, to ensure that all elements of the watch stand the test of time and tide.

 All the greatest diver’s watches have automatic movements and Deep Dive is no exception.
-After testing a variety of movements we approved a modified and optimised version of the Seiko NH35A.
-The NH35A is exceptionally accurate and highly serviceable, guaranteeing that the Enoksen Deep Dive continues to be your valued companion for many years to come.
-Furthermore it has the patented Diashock system which means that it can sustain even very rough use.
+After testing a variety of movements we approved a modified and optimised version of the STP1-11 from Swiss Technology Products.
+The STP1-11 is exceptionally accurate and highly serviceable, guaranteeing that the Enoksen Deep Dive continues to be your valued companion for many years to come.
+Furthermore it has the patented Incabloc system which means that it can sustain even very rough use.

 - Width 44.0mm x Height 50.0mm